Harrowden, Bedfordshire

 Harrowden is a one-street hamlet in the civil parish of Shortstown, Bedfordshire, England.
+Its name comes from the Old English Hearg-dūn, meaning "Temple Hill".

 The street runs from east to west parallel and to the south of the A421 Bedford Southern Bypass, and 200 metres to the north of the village of Shortstown.
 There is a path at the west side of Harrowden named Bumpy Lane that leads to Abbey Fields.
 Like Shortstown, Harrowden is in the Eastcotts parish, of the Borough of Bedford.

 History

 Harrowden is mentioned in the Domesday Survey of 1086, though by the 13th century the area became known as Eastcotes or Cotes.
-The name derives from the Old English name for a cottage - 'cotum'.
+The name derives from the Old English name for a cottage – 'cotum'.